 Is Puerto Rico safe for digital nomads?

 Puerto Rico is generally safe for remote workers in established hubs like San Juan, Dorado, Rincón, and Aguadilla.
 Violent crime rarely targets the remote work population.
-Petty theft — phones, laptops, items left in visible car seats — is the realistic daily concern.
+Petty theft — phones, laptops, items left visible in car seats — is the realistic daily concern, and standard urban precautions handle most of it.

 digital nomad guide to puerto rico taxes towns reality 8